Inland Empire Chapter CSEAPresident - Jackie Kincaid, EA

 Tax Deductions for Telecommuting EmployeesEquipment Purchases:

 The basic local telephone service costs of the first telephone line provided in your residence are not deductible.
 However, toll calls from that line are deductible if the calls are business-related.
 The costs (basic fee and toll calls) of a second line in your home are also deductible if the line is used exclusively for business.
+When communication equipment, such as a cell phone, is used part for business and part personally the cost of the equipment must be allocated to deductible business use and non-deductible personal use.
+Keep your bills for cellular phone use and mark all business calls.

 Professional Fees & Dues:

 Dues paid to professional societies related to your profession are deductible.
-However, the cost of initial admission fees paid for membership in certain organizations or social clubs are considered capital expenses.

 Supplies & Expenses: